thedigitalkern/jamdocs/docs/theme-configuration.md

 * [**FileZilla®**](https://filezilla-project.org/ "FileZilla®- The FileZilla Client Download") - The FileZilla Client not only supports FTP but also FTP over TLS (FTPS) and SFTP.
 It is open-source software distributed free of charge under the terms of the GNU General Public License.
 * **FileZilla® Pro** - Supports additional protocol support for [WebDAV (Web-based Distributed Authoring and Versioning)](http://www.webdav.org/ "WebDAV (Web-based Distributed Authoring and Versioning)"), [Amazon S3](https://aws.amazon.com/s3/ "Amazon S3 - Object storage built to store and retrieve any amount of data from anywhere"), [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html "Backblaze B2 Cloud Storage - High Performance Cloud Storage at ¼ the Price.
 10+ years experience.
 Over an Exabyte stored under management"), [Dropbox](https://db.tt/2aGJqaWVft "Dropbox - Referral Link") (Cloud Storage Solution (Referral Link), [Microsoft OneDrive](https://products.office.com/en-in/onedrive/compare-onedrive-plans?activetab=tab:primaryr1 "Microsoft OneDrive"), [Google Drive](https://www.google.com/drive/ "Google Drive"), [Microsoft Azure Blob and File Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction "Introduction to Azure Blob storage") (Object Storage Solution for the Cloud), and [Google Cloud Storage](https://cloud.google.com/storage "Unified object storage for developers and enterprises.").
 * **FileZilla® Server** is a free open source FTP and FTPS Server.

+## Static Website Development

+via [Bootstrap Studio Lifetime License](https://bootstrapstudio.io/ "Bootstrap Studio Lifetime License - Static Websites") - Bootstrap Studio is a desktop application that works fully offline.
+There are **no monthly payments, usage limits or ongoing fees**.
+You buy it once and own it forever.

+#### Features

+Bootstrap Studio is a revolutionary website builder.
+With its productivity features and specialized Bootstrap tools, you can create everything from a prototype to a fully working website.
+Built for Bootstrap 3 and 4 - Bootstrap Studio knows how to construct a valid Bootstrap page and automatically writes the correct HTML.
+It supports both Bootstrap 3 and Bootstrap 4 and you can convert your designs from one to the other.

+#### One-click Publishing

+You can export your design as a static website, or publish it with one click to our [next gen hosting platform](https://bootstrapstudio.io/sites "Bootstrap Studio Lifetime License - Static Websites").
+It offers HTTPS, custom domains, passkeys and is totally free!

+#### Grid Tools

+The app has specialized tools for working with the Bootstrap grid.
+Easily create, resize and offset columns, and apply responsive visibility classes.

+#### Smooth Animations

+In our app, you can create smooth CSS animations that are triggered on browser scroll or hover.
+We also have a special Parallax component for beautiful image backgrounds.

+#### Google Webfonts

+Bootstrap Studio is integrated with Google Webfonts and gives you an easy way to import and manage your fonts.
+Font family names are even auto-suggested in our CSS editor.

+#### Productivity Features

+Bootstrap Studio has comprehensive support for [keyboard shortcuts](https://bootstrapstudio.io/tutorials/keyboard-shortcuts) which allow you to speed up your workflow dramatically.

+#### Themes and Icons

+The app has a number of built-in Bootstrap themes, icon fonts, templates, and components, which you can combine into beautiful and unique designs.

+#### Always Up to Date

+Bootstrap Studio updates automatically, so you always have the latest version.